 Wet saws enable you to cut faster in a convenient matter.
 The precision of the cuts is very high.
 This makes it a perfect fit for complex floor plans.
 Some drawbacks include huge size and the skill needed.
 With bulky units, you need proper storage and maintenance.
 A lot of skill and practice is needed for straight cuts.
 Understanding the safety procedures before operating it is a must.
 Due to water sprayed and dust created, outdoor use is preferable.

 Now you saw the comparison between Tile Cutter vs Wet Saw.
 This makes it easier for you to choose the tool which suits the work better.
+It helps you cut circular tiles like a professional.
 The composition of tile should be the main deciding factor.
 Other factors include space, budget, and skills.

 SKIL 7-Inch Wet Tile Saw - 3540-02 - Editor's Choice

 These are suitable for smaller projects with straight lines on soft tiles.
 Tile cutters are cheaper in cost and are portable.
 You don’t need the skills to use these cutters.
 Being manual in nature, they don’t need electricity.
 They are more convenient in use than wet saws.